phalcon/documentation/docs/flash.md

 The [Phalcon\Flash\Session][flash-session] adapter stores its messages in the session under a single key, `_flashMessages` by default (exposed as the `Phalcon\Flash\Session::SESSION_KEY` constant).
 Applications that run more than one `Session` flasher in the same request - a multi-module application, for instance - would otherwise share that one slot and overwrite each other's messages.

-As of 5.15 the adapter accepts an optional third constructor argument that sets the session key, so each instance can use its own slot.
+The adapter accepts an optional third constructor argument that sets the session key, so each instance can use its own slot.
 The argument defaults to `_flashMessages`, leaving existing code unaffected.

 ```php
 <?php